-On October 2010, MDxHealth announced a re-focusing of its diagnostics business on three clinical areas: prostate, colorectal, and lung cancer.
-Further, the Company has or intends to out-license non-tissue based screening products.
+On October 2010, MDxHealth announced a re-focusing of its diagnostics business.
+The Company currently focuses its diagnostics business on three clinical areas: prostate, brain, and lung cancer.

-The products on which the most spending was done in 2011 are the following:
+The products on which the most spending was done in 2012 are the following:

-- Prostate cancer: The Company is further validating a Prostate ConfirmMDx diagnostic test.
-The Company intends to launch this test in the United States in H1 2012 via its new US-based CLIA laboratory. - Brain Cancer Predict (MGMT for Glioblastoma): The Company is developing a test to predict brain cancer patient response to alkylating agent medication (MGMT).
-The test is being used by Merck Serono and other pharmaceutical companies in clinical trials for brain cancer drugs. - Bladder cancer: The Company performed R&D on a tissue-based test for the detection of bladder cancer and for the monitoring of recurrence. - Lung cancer: The Company performed some R&D on a blood and a sputum-based test for the confirmation of lung cancer.
+- Prostate cancer ConfirmMDx[TM]: The Company is further validating an epigenetic ConfirmMDx[TM] for Prostate Cancer diagnostic test.
+The Company launched this test in the United States in mid-2012 via its new US-based CLIA laboratory. - Prostate cancer InformMDx[TM]: The Company is developing an epigenetic InformMDx[TM] for Prostate Cancer diagnostic test.
+The Company intends to launch this test in the United States via its new US-based CLIA laboratory. - Brain Cancer (MGMT for Glioblastoma): The Company is developing a test to predict brain cancer patient response to alkylating agent medication (MGMT).
+The test is being used by several pharmaceutical companies in clinical trials for brain cancer drugs. - Bladder cancer: The Company performed R&D on a tissue-based test for the detection of bladder cancer and for the monitoring of recurrence. - Lung cancer: The Company performed some R&D on a blood and a sputum-based test for the confirmation of lung cancer.
 This development work will form the basis of the Lung Confirm test.
 The Company also performed R&D work on its Lung cancer Inform test.
 This test will provide a risk assessment of Stage I lung cancer patients with confirmation of whether the patient is either at low risk or high risk of recurrence.